PennLINC/xcpEngine/docs/intro.rst

 strongly recommend using Docker or Singularity.
 Users provide XCP Engine with the output from ``FMRIPREP`` and specify parameters for the analysis that they wish to perform.
 XCP Engine parses the user-provided parameters to build and run a processing pipeline.
-The XCP system supports a number of pipeline modalities, including functional_ connectivity, volumetric anatomical_ analysis.
+The XCP system supports a number of pipeline modalities, including functional connectivity, structural processing, and task fMRI.

 Useful Features